cmikedev/mystic-mindfulness/README.md

 ## 5. Testing

 This section focuses on testing the website from the point of view of the user in line with the user stories utilised in this project's Kanban.
-The testing is spread across three areas:
+The testing is spread across three areas, with authentication testing taking place as part of them:

 - 5.1 User Story Testing
 - 5.2 Admin / Superuser CRUD Capability Testing
-- 5.3 Authentication Testing
-- 5.4 Code and Responsiveness Testing
+- 5.3 Code and Responsiveness Testing
 </br>

-## 5.1 User Story Testing
+### 5.1 User Story Testing

 ___